-On 20 February 2015, a supplementary budget put the general government deficit in ESA2010 terms at 2.9 per cent. of GDP.
+In 2015, a supplementary budget put the general government deficit in ESA2010 terms at 2.9 per cent. of GDP.
 No recapitalisations from state budget funds were executed in 2015.
 It is expected that any future recapitalisation needs will be covered by the bank resolution fund, which was established by the Bank Resolution Authority and Fund Act (Zakon o organu in skladu za reševanje bank (ZOSRB), the "Bank Resolution Authority and Fund Act") and entered into force in 2014.
 The bank resolution fund is financed by banks and managed by the central bank.
-The headline deficit for 2015 was targeted to be 3 per cent. of GDP and reached 2.9 per cent. of GDP according to the EDP statistical report.
 The supplementary budget for 2015 was fully utilised and the public wage bill and revenue measures were also implemented in 2015.
 Measures related to the refugee crisis were covered under the adopted budgets.